jayhorn/jayhorn/_posts/2016-08-02-implicit-control-flow.md

   }
 ```

-Note that if we make all methods public, we also have to make all fields public to avoid permission errors.
+Note that if we make all methods static, we also have to make all fields public to avoid permission errors.
 Since we assume that we start from compilable code this does not introduce any problems.

 In practice, the switch case over the possible types of an object at runtime can become really large.
 Assume the object that we are interested in is declared as `java.lang.Object` and we call its `toString` method.
 In the worst case, we have to make a case split over all possible types in our classpath.
 For programs where this becomes a problem, a points-to analysis can help to get a better approximation of the possible types of an object at runtime.
 Soot already provides several built in algorithms for that.
 However, they are computationally very expensive and should be only used if enumerating the possible subclasses is not an option.